http://eaglesviewinc.org/custom-dissertation-writing-literature-review/ Custom Dissertation Writing Literature Review By Shannon Huffman Polson

 Chardin did not consider himself a rebel; he was a Jesuit priest who had been a stretcher-bearer in WWI, trained in geology and paleontology, and worked largely in China, participating in the discovery and excavation of Peking Man.

-The discovery of Peking Man began in 1921 when Johan Gunnar Andersson and Walter Granger recognized deposits of quartz not native to the area of Zhoukoudian, China at a site that would come to be known as Dragon Bone Hill.
+A Level Essay Writing Service The discovery of Peking Man began in 1921 when Johan Gunnar Andersson and Walter Granger recognized deposits of quartz not native to the area of Zhoukoudian, China at a site that would come to be known as Dragon Bone Hill.
 Soon after excavation began, Andersson’s assistant Otto Zdansky found what appeared to be a molar.
 Two years later, another molar was found.
 Zdansky published his findings in 1926, the year Chardin joined the excavation.
 Another tooth was found in 1927.
 In 1928, other parts of a jaw were unearthed, and ultimately hundreds of human fossil specimens were discovered.

 Dragon Bone Hill continued to be an active site until the Japanese invasion in1937.
 Excavations resumed in 2009.

 Imagine finding a molar, and continuing the mind and body numbing work of chipping away at the quartz for a year, and then another and another.
 Imagine finding a few teeth and continuing full time excavation for seven years before other small bone fragments were discovered.
 Imagine exploring what we find in the Bible with such care and sustained attention, digging ever deeper over years, understanding the value in the search itself, like the possibilities in the quartz, and discovering what science can teach us about faith.